FranciscoSolisMat/Links/README.md

 - `url`: The url of the project card, set to none or remove at all to remove the url.
 This url will be used when someone clicks the card

 > Remember to use only the icon _OR_ the fontawesome icon, not both.
 By default the icon will have priority

+Finally you need to add the label with name `project-list` to add it to the list, this way we won't have unwanted issues on the list

 You may [check the issues](https://github.com/FranciscoSolisMat/Links/issues) for the project list to see how it works.